-- 1.h Codify Affordable Housing Incentives Identified in the Community Development Element.
+1.g Codify Affordable Housing Incentives Identified in the Community Development

+Element.
 Amend County Code to implement the provisions of the Countywide Plan by codifying certain affordable housing incentives.
-These should include: - a.
+These should include:

+- a.
 Adjust parking requirements for senior and affordable housing using criteria established in the URBEMIS model to encourage transit-oriented development.
 (CD-2.d.8) - b.
 Exempt affordable housing projects and second units from paying the full cost of impact fees.
 (CD-5.j) - c.
 Identify incentives to strongly encourage residential and mixed-use development in commercial zoning districts.
+(DES-2.c)

-(DES-2.c) - 1.i Promote Resource Conservation.
-(EN-1.b-f, EN-3.a, EN-3.e-i and EN-3.k) Continue to promote development and construction standards for new and rehabilitated dwellings that encourage resource conservation through materials selection, water conservation, community design, energy efficiency, and the use of renewable energy through the following: - a.
+1.h Promote Resource Conservation.
+(EN-1.b-f, EN-3.a, EN-3.e-i and EN-3.k) Continue to promote development and construction standards for new and rehabilitated dwellings that encourage resource conservation through materials selection, water conservation, community design, energy efficiency, and the use of renewable energy through the following:

+- a.
 Adopt green building requirements for new single-family and multi-family residential construction projects, additions, and remodels that require compliance with energy efficiency and conservation requirements that exceed State standards.
 Require verification of these measures. - b.
 Consistent with the Countywide Plan, adopt Leadership in Energy and Environmental Design (LEED) Gold certification requirements for development and major remodels of public buildings where feasible. - c.
 Evaluate the feasibility of carbon neutral construction for new single-family dwellings. - d.
 Continue to enforce the Single-Family Dwelling Energy Efficiency Ordinance that requires new residential projects, additions, and remodels to exceed Title 24 requirements by a minimum of 15%. - e.
 Explore a program consistent with AB 811 that provides to homeowners loans repayable through the property tax bill for energy efficiency, water conservation, and renewable energy generation upgrades. - f.
 Work with the Marin Housing Authority to provide applicants for rehabilitation loans for upgrading their residences with green materials and energy conserving measures. - g.
 Continue to provide free technical assistance to architects, developers, green businesses, homeowners, and other agencies.

-1.j Simplify Review of Residential Development Projects in Planned Districts.
+1.i Consider Simplifying Review of Residential Development Projects in Planned Districts.

 - a.
 Consider amending the Development Code to establish criteria for ministerial review of residential development projects in planned zoning districts.
 Criteria may be established for characteristics such as setbacks, height limits, floor area ratios, buffers from sensitive habitats, and slope constraints, among others. - b.
-Consider amendments that would allow Master Plans to establish site specific criteria for ministerial review of subsequent development projects. - 1.k Adjust Height Limits for Multi-family Residential Buildings.
-Consider amending the Development Code to increase the allowable height for multi-family residential development.
-Consider allowing increases to height limits depending on certain side yard setbacks. - 1.I Clarify applicability of State Density Bonus.
+Consider amendments that would allow Master Plans to establish site specific criteria for ministerial review of subsequent development projects.

+1.j Consider Adjusting Height Limits for Multi-family Residential Buildings.
+Consider amending the Development Code to increase the allowable height for multi-family residential development, while preserving the essential design characteristics that define the qualities and livability of adjacent communities.

+1.k Clarify applicability of State Density Bonus.
 Evaluate policies in the Countywide Plan and Development Code for housing opportunity sites to ensure consistency with Government Code § 65915-65918.
 Amend the Countywide Plan and Development Code as appropriate.